fhiso/sources-and-citations/rdfa-bindings-20170626.md

    element* per §3.2 and is not further processed by this standard.

-*  The `property` attribute contains a *citation element name* as per §4.
+*  The `property` attribute contains a *citation element name* as per §4.2.
 Full support for its RDFa semantics is *required*, other than when it is used in constructs that define *source-exclusion elements*, and except for the special behaviour RDFa gives to an `rdfa:copy` property for which support is *optional*.

-*  The `content` attribute can be used to represent a *citation element value* as per §4.2.
+*  The `content` attribute can be used to represent a *citation element value* as per §4.2.1.
 Full support for its RDFa semantics is *required*.

-*  The `href` and `src` attribute can be used to represent a *citation element value* as per §4.2.
+*  The `href` and `src` attribute can be used to represent a *citation element value* as per §4.2.1.
 They are not formally considered RDFa attributes but are part of the *host language*.
 Full support for their RDFa semantics is *required* if the *host language* permit their use, as HTML does.

-*  The `datetime` attribute can also be used to represent a *citation element value* as per §4.2 if the *host language* is HTML.
+*  The `datetime` attribute can also be used to represent a *citation element value* as per §4.2.1 if the *host language* is HTML.

-*  The `xml:lang` and `lang` attributes are used to represent a *language tag* as per §4.4.
+*  The `xml:lang` and `lang` attributes are used to represent a *language tag* as per §4.2.3.
 Full support for their RDFa semantics is *required*.

-*  The `datatype` attribute is used to identify the *datatype* of *strings* in a *citation element value*.
-Full support for its RDFa semantics is *required*.
+*  The `datatype` attribute is used in this standard to determine the type of the *citation element value* in certain situations.
+Full support for its RDFa semantics is *recommended*.
+Any unsupported use of this attribute *shall* be ignored, except when the presence of this attribute (but not its value) affects the determination of the *citation element value* per §4.2.

 *  The `rel` and `rev` attributes are used to denote *layer derivation links* per §5.3.
 Support for any other use of this attribute is